texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The agency responsible for maintaining driving records is the Drivers License Division of the Texas Department of Public Safety.
 A requester can order a driving record from the Department online or by mail.
 The driving records cannot be obtained in person.

 However, an online request can only be made by the subject of the driving record.
-Anyone other than the subject can request for the driving record by mail.
-To make an order, the requester must know the type of driving record sought.
+Anyone other than the subject can request the driving record by mail.
+To make an order, the requester will need to know the type of driving record sought.

 The fee for the driving record is dependent on the type sought.
 For Type 1, Type 2, and Type 3, the fee is $4, $6, and $7, respectively.
 Type 2A and Type 3A driving records cost $10, while Type AR costs $20.